A Guide To The Types Of VA Loans

 What Types Of VA Loans Are There?

-Each different type of VA loan comes with its own benefits and disadvantages.
-You'll want to compare features and options to determine which is the right fit for you.
+Each type of VA loan comes with advantages and disadvantages, so you’ll want to compare features and options to determine the right fit for you.

 VA Purchase Loan

-A VA purchase loan or a VA Jumbo loan is the standard form of mortgage that you might expect to see issued under a VA loan.
+A VA purchase loan or a VA jumbo loan is the standard form of mortgage you might expect to see issued under a VA loan.
 It allows buyers to purchase properties with a $0 down payment.
-Obtain one, and you'll be able to secure better terms than you would on a conventional mortgage issued by a private lender.
+You’ll be able to secure better terms than you would on a conventional mortgage issued by a private lender.
 Note that terms vary by individual lender, and a down payment may still be required with a VA jumbo loan despite the Department of Veterans Affairs not requiring one.